wp-cli/handbook/commands/widget/delete.md

 # wp widget delete

-Delete one or more widgets from a sidebar.
+Deletes one or more widgets from a sidebar.

 ### OPTIONS